WCheyenneLu/CramControl/README.md

 ## Acknowledgements

-Thank you to my project teammates Kiara, Emilio, Noah, and Sanskriti for their contributions.
+Thank you to my project team members Kiara, Emilio, Noah, and Sanskriti for their contributions.
 This project represents the final version of an internal project developed through the Data Science Union at UCLA.